Firehouse Tales: Production and background

 Firehouse Tales was originally produced by Firehouse Productions, LLC as a 22-minute pilot, created and developed by animation producer Sidney J. Bailey and animation director Clark James.
 It was sold to Warner Bros.
 Television in 2004, which following their process, the program was redeveloped as a CG program composited over 2D backgrounds – 26 half hours were subsequently produced by Warner Bros.
 Animation and aired on Cartoon Network's Tickle-U worldwide.

 The original pilot episodes, which never aired publicly, was created as practical miniature sets with computer generated facial expressions added in post production.
 The original characters cast were: "Pete", "Lakie", "Tip", "Commander", and "Chief McSpeed", while Wiser and Squirt have different designs.

-Ancillary products were produced by Bandai (toys) and Scholastic (books).
+A licensing deal with Bandai to make toys for the North American market based on the series was announced in late 2005, promising playthings centered around the series's truck characters to launch in the spring of 2006 and to be followed by toys with music and sound and finally "playsets, construction toys, and bath toys."

+Companion books were published by Scholastic and Simon and Schuster's Simon Scribbles imprint.

 Broadcast

 Firehouse Tales premiered on Cartoon Network's preschool television programming block Tickle-U in the United States on August 22, 2005.
 It also aired on Cartoonito in the UK from 2006.
 It has also aired on Star Channel's Starland (formerly Star Toons) block in Greece, RTL Klub in Hungary, RTP2 in Portugal, and more channels in other foreign countries.